clayrisser/generator-github-project/README.md

 # generator-github-project

-Yeoman generator for GitHub projects | :octocat:
+:tophat: :octocat: Yeoman generator for GitHub projects

 Please &#9733; this repo if you found it useful &#9733; &#9733; &#9733;